codehopper-uk/npme-vagrant/README.md

-# npmO-vagrant
+# npme-vagrant

-> a vagrant setup for trialing npm On-Site
+> a vagrant setup for trialing npm Enterprise

-Want to use npm, but behind a firewall? npm offers [npm On-Site] as a way to replicate the npm Public Registry, run it behind a firewall, allowing for:
+Want to use npm, but behind a firewall? npm offers [npm Enterprise] as a way to replicate the npm Public Registry, run it behind a firewall, allowing for: